-You can use files from different coordinates systems to create layers in the same map.
-As long as each layer in the map has its own source coordinate system defined for it, the layers can be reprojected on the fly to the target coordinate system for the map.
+Surfer supports the use of files with different coordinates systems to create layers in the same map.
+As long as each layer in the map has its own source coordinate system defined, Surfer will reproject the layers on the fly to the target coordinate system for the map.

 For example, let's overlay a contour map in State Plane coordinates with data in UTM coordinates, and display the map in lat/lon coordinates.
 To do this: